mcgill-robotics/AUV-2025/.github/pull_request_template.md

 ## Required Wiki Changes (if any)
 - List any changes that need to be made to the project's wiki (if applicable).

+## Required install_dependencies.sh Changes (if any)
+- List any new dependencies that need to be installed by the install_dependencies.sh script

 ## Related Branches (other than one that will be merged)
 - List any related branches (if applicable).